 - People listen, machines monitor.
 Surveys will often fail if they do not have a human, approachable face to act as a trusted figurehead.

-Learn more about how to run more effective employee engagement surveys in our latest guide:
+Learn more about how to run more effective employee engagement surveys and get more employee survey participation in our guide: